LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/introducing.md

 **Real time means faster resolution and more efficient problem solving**

-The new manager workspace provides real-time information on the state of the shift, displaying key metrics needed to ensure daily KPIs are met.
+The new Manager Workspace provides real-time information on the state of the shift, displaying key metrics needed to ensure daily KPIs are met.
 Managers can quickly spot trends such as increased queue length, underperforming agents or spikes to specific skill traffic.
 By understanding trends and shifts in real time, managers are able to take corrective actions and reduce the impact of problems as well as eliminate additional issues.

 **Data visibility helps to meet goals**